-NEW: 2017's Day of Prayer for Victims of Human Trafficking will be held on Sunday 24 September – posters and resources are available to download here.
+NEW: 2017's Day of Prayer for Victims of Human Trafficking will be held on Sunday 24 September – video, posters and resources are available to download here.

 The documents can be shared with others via social media or downloaded as PDF files by clicking on the appropriate image and then using the download button at the top of each page.